The Best Ice Skating in NYC

 - Plan an engagement on the ice (guarantee you’ll see at least two!)

 - Afternoon tea and skating reservations

 If you’re looking for an ice skating rink that will give you a once-in-a-lifetime skate and a show, skid over to The Rink at Brookfield Place in Downtown Manhattan.
 This cool spot is nearby Glenwood buildings Barclay Tower and Liberty Plaza, and offers public skating, private lessons, as well as musical skating performances!

 Sharpen up your blades for a winter thrill of gliding around The Standard Ice Rink.
 Located on the High Line, The Standard Hotel’s miniature “nightlife” rink is known to stay open late.
 Stocked with hot cider, black and white hot chocolate, and warm waffles to keep you fueled to skate your heart out.
 Skaters of all ages are welcome, but this spot is geared more towards adults as the night (or the party) goes on!

 Sky Rink at Chelsea Piers

 Designed more for hockey leagues and a top-notch figure skating school, the indoor Sky Rink at Chelsea Piers does open its nearly perfect ice for general skating.
-General skating is open every day of the week besides Wednesday, and skaters of all ages are invited to twirl, jump, and glide for $12 (not including skate rentals for $6).
+General skating is open every day of the week besides Wednesday, and skaters of all ages are invited to twirl, jump, and glide.
 If your child, friend, or family members can’t stay off the ice, Sky Rink offers party packages for skaters to celebrate their day!